⌘+k ctrl+k

 VARCHAR

 Note everything can be cast to VARCHAR.
-This type has the lowest priority – i.e., columns are converted to VARCHAR if they cannot be cast to anything else.
+This type has the lowest priority, i.e., columns are converted to VARCHAR if they cannot be cast to anything else.
 In flights.csv the FlightDate column will be cast to a DATE, while the other columns will be cast to VARCHAR.

-The type detection can be entirely disabled by using the all_varchar option.
+Type detection can be entirely disabled by using the all_varchar option.
 If this is set all columns will remain as VARCHAR (as they originally occur in the CSV file).

 Header Detection